 SEA’s Three-Step Sales Process

 Step 1 has two parts.
-In Part One we develop the one page Blind Offering Memorandum (or BOM), and the Confidential Information Memorandum (or CIM, also known as “The Book”).
-In Part Two we assemble a list of 100+ potential buyers, mostly strategic buyers but also some financials ones.
+In Part One, we develop the one page Blind Offering Memorandum (or “BOM”), and the Confidential Information Memorandum (or “CIM”, also known as “The Book”).
+In Part Two, we assemble a list of 100+ potential buyers, mostly strategic buyers but some financial buyers, as well.
 A portion of these are not likely buyers, but we like to cast a wide net in order to obtain referrals to additional buyers we hadn’t considered.

 Step 3 is all about due diligence, drafting the purchase agreement, and getting the deal across the finish line.

 - It’s a process.
 It takes time.
 If someone tells you it’s an easy process, or a fast one, they’re not being honest with you.

 - Time kills deals.
 As stated above, it’s a long process.
 Slowing it down for any reason is to be avoided at the cost of deal fatigue, and unexpected exogenous factors that can ruin or postpone a deal indefinitely.
 This race is both a marathon and a sprint at the same time!

 - Culture is a big deal, for both parties.
 If the cultures of the buyer and seller don’t align, the post-integration merger is doomed.